 Dedicated as one of the country’s “Preserve America Stewards” by first lady Michelle Obama less than a year after it was unveiled, the 1 ¾ hour, eight mile Colebrookdale Railroad ride from Boyertown to Pottstown, with its deep cuts and tight curves, crossing tall timber trestles and rushing creeks, is one of the most stunning you’ll ever experience.

 Riders in love might want to book a Valentines Day trip.
-“We had a wedding on the train last year,” says Guest, who also agrees it’s a great place to pop the question.
-“This is the only excursion railroad with an open 360 degree-view railcar that’s free for all to use – with guaranteed seats inside.”
+“We had weddings on the train,” says Guest, who also agrees it’s a great place to pop the question.
+“This is the only excursion railroad with an open 360 degree-view railcar that’s free for all to use.
+With guaranteed seats inside.”

 And oh, what seats they are.
 Pullman cars from the 1800’s have been meticulously and lushly restored, down to plush leather seating, Maxfield Parish stained glass windows, Tiffany-style lights, drapes, mosaic tile floors, and other Victorian adornments.

 Standouts include a white fiberglass 1952 Henry J, commissioned by a local businessman who loved boats, a 1958 Mr. Softee Truck, assembled right in the building, and a 1942 International Half Ton WWII M-1-4 Ambulance, one of 900 made in Boyertown.

 Visit on Saturdays and you can tour the original carriage factory, featuring a period machine shop and three blacksmiths (one woman!) who bang out iron carriage parts – which in the 1800’s included the wheels.
-Open Tues-Sun 9:30-4, $8 adults, under 15 free.
+Open Tues-Sun 9:30-4. $8 adults, under 15 free.

 Owned and run by RISD Grad and Tyler School of Art instructor, Will Dexter, this working non-profit glassblowing studio also acts as an ersatz “Grad School” for aspiring glass artists.

-Though Dexter’s own custom lighting and designs can be found in theaters, homes, museums, and galleries all over the country (most famously in the Smithsonian, the Philadelphia Museum of Art, Corning Glass Museum, and The Colby – formerly Kodak – Theater where the Academy Awards are held), he is both a coach and creator.
+Dexter’s custom lighting and designs can be found in theaters, homes, museums, and galleries all over the country (most famously in the Smithsonian, the Philadelphia Museum of Art, Corning Glass Museum, and The Colby – formerly Kodak – Theater where the Academy Awards are held).
+But in his own studio he is both a coach and creator.